-I know many of you missional types have heard of the Engel Scale but what about the C-Scale or “C1 – C6 Spectrum” of Church Contextualization?
+I know many of you missional types have heard of the Engel Scale but what about the C-Scale or “C1 – C6 Spectrum” of Church Contextualisation?
 It was first coined by a missionary, John Travis (a pseudonym), in his article: “Must all Muslims leave Islam to Follow Jesus?”

-Writing for Evangelical Missions Quarterly in October, 1998, he wrote, “The C1 – C6 Spectrum compares and contrasts types of “Christ-centered communities” (groups of believers in Christ) found in the Muslim world.
+Writing for Evangelical Missions Quarterly in October, 1998, he wrote, “The C1 – C6 Spectrum compares and contrasts types of “Christ-centred communities” (groups of believers in Christ) found in the Muslim world.
 The six types in the spectrum are differentiated by language, culture, worship forms, degree of freedom to worship with others, and religious identity.
 All worship Jesus as Lord and core elements of the gospel are the same from group to group.
 The spectrum attempts to address the enormous diversity which exists throughout the Muslim world in terms of ethnicity, history, traditions, language, culture, and, in some cases, theology.
-This diversity means that myriad approaches are needed to successfully share the gospel and plant Christ-centered communities among the world’s one billion followers of Islam.
-The purpose of the spectrum is to assist church planters and Muslim background believers to ascertain which type of Christ-centered communities may draw the most people from the target group to Christ and best fit in a given context.
+This diversity means that myriad approaches are needed to successfully share the gospel and plant Christ-centred communities among the world’s one billion followers of Islam.
+The purpose of the spectrum is to assist church planters and Muslim background believers to ascertain which type of Christ-centred communities may draw the most people from the target group to Christ and best fit in a given context.
 All of these six types are presently found in some part of the Muslim world.”

 This spectrum may be outlined as follows: